 Papandrea said the hour-long program uses stories, music and activities to teach children about the environment.

 “We usually have a story, a craft or activity, hands on learning and a couple different activities,” she said.

-The dates for the Lil’ Sprouts programs that will be held at the library, in addition to next week’s are:
+The date for the Lil’ Sprouts program that will be held at the library is:

 Preregistration for the program is requested so that enough materials can be provided she said.
 Registration is available on the Wellfield’s website or by calling the gardens at 574-266-2006.